SeverinFuerbringer/Spaceshooter/README.md

 # Spaceshooter
-A Spaceshooter game by S. Fürbringer.<br>Requires: SFML2.2 for VS2013
+A Spaceshooter game by S. Fürbringer

+## Dependencies
+### Linux
+- SFML Version 2.2 or later
+- QMake or QtCreator
+- GCC Version 4.9 or later

+### Windows
+- SFML Version 2.2 or later
+- MS Visual Studio 2013 or later

 Disclaimer: *This is a game I implemented while I was still learning the C++ language.*